 How to use flowers in your home

-This week I got a chance to catch up with Vicky Potter from @victorandbetty about how we can use plants and flowers in our home.
+I recently got a chance to catch up with Vicky Potter from @victorandbetty about how we can use plants and flowers in our home.
 I’ll be honest, it was an eye-opener!
 I now know how to prolong the life of my flowers, and how to give them a fighting chance when I first get them.
 If you want to know more then read on.

 But first a little about Vicky.
 She has been working as a florist for over 3 years after gaining a qualification at the local college and then getting stuck in working hands on with different local floristry businesses.
 Being initially throw in at the deep end, as so many of us can relate to at some time in our working lives, she found herself making large arrangements for Chelmsford Ladies Day and has not looked back.